 No data evacuation

 Data is not migrated from the host as it enters maintenance mode regardless of what the level of failures to tolerate dictates in policy.
 Technically, this option can also be used when the host will be offline for a short period of time, but since no data is migrated, virtual machines with no data redundancy (i.e. RAID-0) will be unavailable.
-This option is commonly used when decommissioning a host and you don't want to wait for the full migration.
-Again, vSAN’s object manager will wait 60 minutes (by default) before it tries to initiate any resynchronizations to regain the level of resilience originally assigned by the policy.
+This option is primarily used for a full cluster shutdown.

 Pete Koehlor recently wrote an in-depth post explaining the differences between the vSAN Maintenance Mode migration options and compares behaviors between a failure tolerance method (FTM) of RAID-1 and RAID-5.